 * A bit of EnforcedMethodActing, said to have been Spielberg's idea.
 Some of the corpses in the final scene were ''real.''

-** Tangina's expository monologue, detailing what was going on and what they were up against, never, ever fails to chill me to the bone.
+* Tangina's expository monologue, detailing exactly what was going on in the house and what they were up against.